Elyahu41/FiveAds/README.md

 # FiveAds
 Mobile Android Application called, "Five Ads / 5 Ads".
 The idea is to make people watch ads, only five times per day, and to give them tickets.
 And with these tickets, they can earn prizes.

-Apparently this idea is againt google admob's policy and this app got my account banned.
+Apparently this idea is againt google admob's policy and this app got my account banned. :sweat_smile:

 I have since just made this app a simple messaging app using firebase.